ashgansh/blog/content/posts/hello.md

 I've always been fascinated by how certain people are able to break down complex issues into manageable chunks.
+Some people really excell at seeing the big picture, removing the noise from what sounds like a cacophony to most people.

 Yuval Noah Harari, Historian, author of Sapiens, is one of those people.
 Here's a quote from one of the early pages of the book: